integreat-io/map-transform/README.md

 Note that the function itself is passed on the `transformer` object.
-When you provide the custom transformer this way, it should be given as a function accepting an object with operands / arguments, that returns the actual function used in the transform.
-Any properties given on the operation object, apart from `$transform`, will be passed in the `operands` object.
+When you provide the custom transformer this way, it should be given as a function accepting an object with props, that returns the actual function used in the transform.
+Any properties given on the operation object, apart from `$transform`, will be passed in the `props` object.

 When you define the `transform` operation as an object, you may specify `$iterate: true` on the object to apply the transform to every item on an array,